Topological bound states in a lattice of rings with nearest-neighbour interactions: Bound states

 While the staggering angle $\phi$ can be tuned in the interval $[0,2\pi/3)$, the case of $\phi=\pi/2$ is particularly interesting as a $\pi$-flux threads each plaquette (see Fig.~\ref{fig:piflux}).
 This scenario is not seen in the single-particle case and is unique to the doublon regime~\cite{Croft2023Anomalous}.
 Therefore, we focus on the case of $\phi=\pi/2$.
 Let us rewrite $\hat{H}_{l=0,1}^{\text{eff}}$ in Eq.~\eqref{eq:H_combo_eff} after correcting for the on-site energy mismatch at the end sites for the case of $J_0=J_0'$,

 where the featureless uniform on-site energy term was dropped for convenience.

-We will consider two different right ends for the chain $\hat{H}_{l=0,1}^{\text{eff,}1}$ in Eq.~\eqref{eq:H_combo_eff_1}: (i) the last site is an $A$ site [see Figs.~\ref{fig:l01model}(a),(b)] and (ii) the last site is a $B$ site [see Fig.~\ref{fig:diamond_broken}(a),(b)], corresponding to half-integer $N_c$ and integer $N_c$, respectively.
+There can be two different right ends for the chain $\hat{H}_{l=0,1}^{\text{eff,}1}$ in Eq.~\eqref{eq:H_combo_eff_1}: (i) the last site is an $A$ site [see Figs.~\ref{fig:l01model}(a),(b)] and (ii) the last site is a $B$ site [see Figs.~\ref{fig:diamond_broken}(a),(b)], corresponding to half-integer $N_c$ and integer $N_c$, respectively.
+We will consider the former case here and discuss the latter in the Appendix~\ref{app:bsite_ending}.